-The OppenheimerFunds Factor Exposure Tool is for informational purposes only, is not a guarantee of future results and should not be construed as investment advice or an offer or recommendation to buy or sell any investment or to participate in any investment strategy.
-The tool should be used as a guide with your financial advisor1 to helping evaluate a factor allocation for your individual situation.
+The OppenheimerFunds Factor Exposure Tool is for informational purposes only, is not a guarantee of future results, and should not be construed as investment advice or an offer or recommendation to buy or sell any investment or to participate in any investment strategy.
+The tool should be used as a guide with your financial advisor1 to help evaluate a factor allocation for your individual situation.

 The tool is being provided for informational purposes only and should not be relied upon as containing sufficient information to support an investment decision.
 OppenheimerFunds, Inc. makes no warranties, express or implied, concerning the accuracy, completeness, reliability, suitability or timeliness of the information contained in the results of the tool.
 By accessing and viewing this information you acknowledge and understand the intended purpose of such information.

 Oppenheimer funds are distributed by OppenheimerFunds Distributor, Inc. Information on non-Oppenheimer funds is provided strictly for illustrative purposes only and should not be deemed an offer to sell or a solicitation of an offer to buy shares of any fund.